revue-org/revue/docs/website/docs/report/design/architecture/microservices.md

 ## Decomposition Strategy

-The system is decomposed into microservices based using the **bounded context** decomposition strategy.
+The system is decomposed into microservices using the **bounded context** decomposition strategy.
 Other relevant characteristics that have been taken into account are:

 * **Scalability**: Each microservice can be scaled independently.
 * **Technology**: Each microservice can be implemented using different technologies.
-* **Autonomy**: Each microservice can be developed, deployed, and maintained independently.
+* **Modularity**: Each microservice can be developed, deployed, and maintained independently.
-* **Evolution**: Each microservice can be updated independently without affecting the entire system.
+* **Maintainability**: Each microservice can be updated independently without affecting the entire system.
-* **Deployment**: Each microservice can be deployed independently.

 ## API Design

-Starting from the use cases, we defined the API for each microservice.
-The API is defined using the OpenAPI Specification.
+Starting from the use cases, we defined the APIs for each microservice.
+The APIs are defined using the OpenAPI Specification.

 ### Auth service